mothur/mothur.github.io/_wiki/edamame.md

 for every 95 samples we sequence.
 You should too because it will help you gauge your error rates and allow you to see how well your curation is going and whether something is wrong with your sequencing set up.
-First we want to pull the sequences out that were from our \"Mock\" sample using the [get.groups](get.groups) command:
+First we want to pull the sequences out that were from our "Mock" sample using the [get.groups](get.groups) command:

     mothur > get.groups(count=stability.trim.contigs.good.unique.good.filter.unique.precluster.denovo.vsearch.pick.pick.count_table, fasta=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.fasta, groups=Mock)